-So now I'm using my social change and entrepreneurial backgrounds to bring together mental health and comedy.
+So now I'm using my social change and entrepreneurial backgrounds in bringing together mental health and comedy.
 Because the world needs more of both.
 And, as I've discovered in ten years of laughing and crying, mental health and comedy are like bathing and laundry, one without the other and we're still pretty unpleasant to be around.
-Responsible adults manage our body odor.

-Still wondering what I actually do for a "day job"? (which is my second least favorite question to "why aren't you on Facebook?")
-Check out my projects.
+Still wondering what I actually do for a "day job," my second least favorite question to "why aren't you on Facebook," check out my projects.

 This is me performing at the DC Improv, in case you couldn't tell by the microphone in my hand and large sign behind me.